ChalmersGU-data-structure-courses/OpenDSA/RST/en/Design/CourseAPI.rst

 and the most similar ones that are defined the standard Java API:

-- **Iterable, Collection, List**: These interfaces are the same as Iterable_, Collection_ and List_ in the standard Java API, but with less methods.
+- **Iterable, Collection, List**: These interfaces are the same as Iterable_, Collection_ and List_ in the standard Java API, but with fewer methods.

 - **Stack**: The main difference is that define it as an interface (because there are several possible implementations), but it's a single class Stack_ in the Java standard.

-- **Queue**: The standard API has a similar interface Queue_ which uses different method names.
+- **Queue**: The standard API has an interface Queue_ which uses different method names.

 - **PriorityQueue**: We define priority queues as an interface (because there are several possible implementations), but in the standard API it's a single class PriorityQueue_ that implements their Queue_ interface.
 So the method names are different too.

-- **Set**: This interface is the same as Set_ in the standard API, but with less methods.
+- **Set, SortedSet, Map, SortedMap**: These interface are the same as Set_, SortedSet_, Map_ and SortedMap_ in the standard API, but with fewer methods.

-- **OrderedSet**: The standard API calls this a SortedSet_, and they have different method names.

-- **Map**: The standard API interface Map_ is very similar, but uses some different method names.

-- **OrderedMap**: The standard API calls it SortedMap_ instead, and just as for ordered sets they use different method names.
+  Also, some methods are simpler than the corresponding ones in the standard API.

 - **Graph**: There is no interface (or class) for graphs in the standard Java API.